Justin Hartley Gets Surprising Advice From His ‘This Is Us’ Mom As He Takes Over Ellen DeGeneres’ Talk Show

-Justin Hartley knows mother knows best– especially when she’s 35 and he’s 42.
+Justin Hartley knows that “mother knows best” — especially when she’s 35-years-old and he’s 42-years-old.
 The This Is Us star got support from his TV family when he took on a surprising gig as a guest host on The Ellen DeGeneres Show this week, and his TV mom gave him the best tip ever.

-In a series of videotaped messages that aired on the daytime chatfest, Hartley, 42, received well wishes from his TV brother, sister-in-law, and mom.
+In a series of videotaped messages that aired on the daytime chatfest, Hartley received well wishes from his TV brother, sister-in-law, and mom.

 Sterling K. Brown, who plays Randall Pearson on the NBC hit, told Hartley he would be great in the hosting chair.